davidpatrickrose/tutorial-agreement/space-mining.md

 ## Payment Calculation

 We think it makes sense to put the most important commercial terms of a contract up front.
-Order should be determined by commercial priority, not traditional legal order.
+If we're creating documents for non lawyers, order should be determined by commercial priority, not the traditional legal order.

 For a BlueSkyMines Void Buccaneer, pay's usually top of mind, so let's do that first.